-- 1. Determination of osmotic pressure of cell sap of the given specimen -Rheo leaf. - 2.
+- 1. Determination of osmotic pressure of cell sap of the given specimen Rheo leaf. - 2.
 Rate of respiration in flower buds/ germinated seeds using simple respiroscope. - 3.
-Separation of leaf pigments by paper chromatography. - 4.
-Measurement of the rate of photosynthesis under varying condition of Co2 concentration. - 5.
-Effect of light intensity on O2 evolution during photosynthesis. - 6.
-Determining the rate of transpiration using Ganong's photometer (demonstration only). - 7.
-Determination of water absorption and transpiration ratio (Demonstration only). - 8.
-Nitrification in soil (Demonstration only). - 9.
+Measurement of the rate of photosynthesis under varying condition of Co2 concentration. - 4.
+Effect of light intensity on O2 evolution during photosynthesis. - 5.
+Determining the rate of transpiration using Ganong's photometer (demonstration only). - 6.
+Determination of water absorption and transpiration ratio (Demonstration only). - 7.
+Nitrification in soil (Demonstration only). - 8.
 Manometric determination of R.Q.